-IMPORTANT

-The output module's input data file reflects the output data echo of the module, not the electrical state of the output terminals.
+IMPORTANT: The output module's input data file reflects the output data echo of the module, not necessarily the electrical state of the output terminals.
 It does not reflect shorted or open outputs.

-It is important to use this input word if the controller adapter supports the Program Mode or Fault Mode function, and if it is configured to use them.
+Note: It is only important to use this input word if the controller supports the Program Mode or Fault Mode function, and if it is configured to use them.